-In Yimenashu's case (above), part of the reason why she started selling ices was her grandmother's inability to sell in the road or school, perhaps because she was growing too frail.
+In Yimenashu's case (above), part of the reason why she started selling ices was her grandmother's inability to sell in the road or at school, perhaps because she was growing too frail.
 Indeed, the division of work and children's responsibilities may be part of a wider cultural context generating rules about 'appropriate' work (in terms of age, gender, etc.), and children are active within these systems.
-For example, in Menderin, the mother of ten-year-old Rashida depends on her daughter to navigate the public domain where she sells boiled beans for their family livelihood.
-Being Muslim, the mother performs her work activities within the home, and it would be inappropriate for her as a married woman to sell in the streets.
-Being young and unmarried, the same moral restrictions do not yet apply to Rashida (and her sister), whose main job it is to sell the cooked beans that her mother has prepared at home.
-Rashida explains: "My mother is tilig sew [literally 'a big person'].
+For example, in Menderin, the mother of 10-year-old Rashida depended on her daughter to navigate the public domain where she sold boiled beans for their family livelihood.
+Being Muslim, the mother performed her work activities within the home, and it would have been inappropriate for her as a married woman to sell in the streets.
+Being young and unmarried, the same moral restrictions did not yet apply to Rashida (or her sister), whose main job it was to sell the cooked beans that her mother had prepared at home.
+Rashida explained: "My mother is tilig sew [literally 'a big person'].
 She does not feel good going house to house to sell the food, so I and my sister do this part of the work.
 We collect the money and hand it over to her."
 Thus, through the division of labour, children like Rashida contribute in fundamental ways both to the material economies of their families and also to the moral economies through which honour and shame are negotiated in particular cultural contexts (cf. Bass 2004; Katz 1996; Schildkrout 2002).
 In these complex systems, children are central, not marginal.

+5.2.4.
 Siblings and other children

-Children's sibling relations - contoured by gender, birth order, relation to head of household and sibling composition - can all have a strong bearing on who does what work, at what age (cf. Punch 2001).
-Earlier in this chapter we have described how certain household tasks are associated with and delegated to younger children, and at very young ages there appears to be little gender difference.
-Older boys residing in households with adolescent girls were less likely to engage in significant household work, as domestic tasks become increasingly assigned along the lines of gender-age.
+Children's sibling relations - contoured by gender, birth order, relation to head of household and sibling composition - can have a strong bearing on who does what work, and at what age (cf. Punch 2001).
+Earlier in this paper we described how certain household tasks are associated with and delegated to younger children, and at very young ages there appears to be little gender difference.
+Older boys residing in households with adolescent girls were less likely to engage in significant household work, as domestic tasks became increasingly assigned along the lines of gender and age.
 Likewise, younger boys did less housework when there was an older sister present in the household.
-In Menderin, 17-year-old Amira appears to resent shouldering so much of the household work while her younger sisters do little, especially when compared with the amount of work that Amira said she peformed when she was their age.
-Their father died five years ago, and their mother suffers from a chronic illness which limits her capacity to work.
-Amira washes uniforms (tuta) for pay and sells vegetables.
-Referring to her sisters, she commented: "Nowadays, these children are relaxing...
+In Menderin, 17-year-old Amira appeared to resent shouldering so much of the household work while her younger sisters did little, especially when compared with the amount of work that Amira said she had performed when she was their age.
+Their father died five years ago, and their mother was suffering from a chronic illness that limited her capacity to work.
+Amira washed uniforms (tuta) for pay and sold vegetables.
+Referring to her sisters, she commented:

+Nowadays, these children are relaxing ...
 All of the adults take care of these two children.
 However, I take care of them most of the time.
-They are not kids actually; they are nine and ten years old.
-They are not kids any more."
+They are not kids actually; they are 9 and 10 years old.
+They are not kids any more.